Almehedi06/Google-Earth-Engine/README.md

 The following technologies and tools are used in this project:
 - **Google Earth Engine**: Cloud-based platform for planetary-scale environmental data analysis.
 - **JavaScript**: For GEE script writing and execution.
+- **Python**: For post-processing and integration with machine learning models.
+- **Machine Learning**: Applied for land cover classification and environmental analysis using GEE and Python.
 - **Sentinel-1/2 & Landsat-8**: Satellite data sources used for flood mapping and land cover analysis.

 ---